 Estimated to occur in 10-22% of adults, pituitary tumors are usually noncancerous and may not cause symptoms.
 When symptoms do develop, surgery is often needed to remove the tumor.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery provides expert evaluation, talks with you about your options, and uses her extensive experience performing minimally invasive surgery to safely remove your pituitary tumor.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery provides expert evaluation, talks with you about your options, and uses her extensive experience performing minimally invasive surgery to safely remove your pituitary tumor.
 To learn more about your individual options, call the office in Clearwater, Tampa Bay, Florida, or book a consultation online.

 The pituitary gland is found at the base of your brain in a bony hollow behind your nose.
 This small, pea-sized gland produces vital hormones, such as growth hormone, that have a direct impact on your health.
 It also controls other hormone-producing glands such as your thyroid, adrenals, ovaries, and testicles.